-- New Jersey-based company seeks to provide women with contraception options beyond the birth-control pill
+- New Jersey-based firm seeks to provide women with contraception options beyond the birth-control pill

 - Flagship product Twirla is an FDA-approved low-dose prescription skin patch contraceptive

-- Sufficiently capitalized for Twirla's commercial rollout in 2020
+- Amassed nearly $94 million of capital for Twirla's commercial rollout in 4Q 2020

 What Agile Therapeutics does:

-The Princeton, New Jersey-based company has five products in its pipeline but the main focus now is on lead product Twirla, also known as AG200-15 — which won US Food and Drug Administration approval in February 2020.
+The Princeton, New Jersey-based company has five products in its pipeline but the main focus is on lead product Twirla, also known as AG200-15, which won US Food and Drug Administration (FDA) approval in February 2020.

 The low-dose prescription contraceptive is delivered through the skin via the company’s proprietary patch technology called Skinfusion.